ARTICLE I – NAME

 Section 7 NEACRAO members who, through changes in employment, location, or similar circumstance, no longer meet the institutional membership requirements may remain members with full benefits for a period of six months from the date of the change.

 Section 1 The officers of the Association shall be a President, a President-elect, a Secretary, a Treasurer, a Treasurer-elect, a Vice President Professional Development, a Vice President Admissions/Enrollment, a Vice President Registrar and Records and a Vice President of College Admissions and High School Relations.
 Normally registrars and admissions officers shall alternate in the presidency.

-Section 2 The officers named in Section 1, together with the Immediate Past President, Communications Manager, Communications Manager-Elect and the Archivist/Parliamentarian shall constitute an Executive Board.
+Section 2 The officers named in Section 1, together with the Immediate Past President, Communications Manager, Director of Membership and the Archivist/Parliamentarian shall constitute an Executive Board.

 Section 3 The Executive Board, together with all standing and ad hoc committee chairs shall form the NEACRAO Council.

 This constitution may be amended at any Annual Meeting by two-thirds vote of the members present and voting, provided that notice of the proposed amendment has been sent to the members at least one month in advance of the Meeting.
 An amendment not thus proposed in advance may be adopted by a four-fifths vote of the members present and voting.

 Updated and approved by membership November 9, 2017.